vladislavrupets/electron-react-typescript-template/README.md

 ```
 ## Notes

-1. To bridge Electron's and React together, you need to use a special script called a preload in preload.ts.
+1. To bridge Electron's and React together, you need to use a special script called a preload in `./src/electron/preload.ts`.
 2. You can add external resources (such as configuration files) to the project.
 Place the required file in the path `./src/extraResources/your-extra-file`.
 The path to external resources can be changed in `./src/forge.config.ts`:
 ```javascript
   const config: ForgeConfig = {